AhmedAzzu25/ecommerce-database/README.md

 - **schema.sql**: Contains the SQL commands to create the database schema.
 - **add_real_data.sql**: Contains the SQL commands to insert sample data into the database.more fake data or small smaple to test using it in file named: **add_fake_data.sql**,**add_sample.sql**
 - **queries.sql**: Contains SQL queries for various operations on the database.
--**categorytree_viewcreation.sql**: Contains a view for using Denormalization in category tree,dynamically generates the hierarchical data each time it's queried
+- **categorytree_viewcreation.sql**: Contains a view for using Denormalization in category tree,dynamically generates the hierarchical data each time it's queried.

 ## Instructions

 1. Initialize the database schema: